kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/mysql.md

 ### spec.revocationStatements

-`spec.revocationStatements` is an optional field that specifies the database statements to be executed to revoke a user.
+`spec.revocationStatements` is an `optional` field that specifies a list of database statement to be executed to revoke a user.
 The `{{name}}` value will be substituted.
 If not provided defaults to a generic drop user statement.

 ## MySQLRole Status